Scripsky/Windows-Scripts/README.md

 # Windows Scripts
-This repository is used to contain Windows 10 scripts.
+This repository is used to contain Windows OS scripts.